CMSgov/enterprise-setup/README.cms.md

 - Create a cms module and env directories for each deployment.
   - Pull network and tag configuration from West pipelines.
   - Create LB and security group for services host.
+  - Creates a certificate in ACM (validation needs to be done after the fact)

 ## Approach